A guide to upgrade subversion to 1.14

 I’d recommend using the free wandisco certificated subversion, as it is fully tested and provides the latest bug fix.
 It could be too late to wait for the release of OS packages.

 Don’t forget to remove the embedded subversion in the operation system.
-Or you might create a repository with legancy version.
+Or you might create a repository with the legacy version.

 Install Apache httpd

-• Install or compile the latest Apache httpd.
+• Install the latest Apache httpd, or compile from the source.

 • Migrate httpd conf grammar if the ancestor instance is httpd 2.2.x